 Our church has had lots of problems, and as a result the task of making disciples has fallen by the wayside.
 I have struggled to put out fires ever since I arrived here, and I am so tired.
 As a result, I have accepted a teaching job in a public school back in my home state and will be moving there at the end of the summer.

-I honestly don’t blame Roger for feeling what he feels.
+I honestly don’t blame Roger for being a discouraged pastor.
 I’ve been there.
 And back again.
 Here was my response to Roger:

 I wanted to reach out and thank you for the courage to post your comment on pastors.com.
 I completely understand.
 When I say that, I’m not just putting on.
 I pastored a church for five months and watched it nearly die (it did close a couple years after I left).
 Then I served the next church for seven months, same story (and yes, it closed within a couple of years too).